syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 {% endtabs %}

-The following output is displayed as a result of the above code example.
+The following output is displayed as a result of the previous code example.
 ![](Hierarchy-Grid_images/Hierarchy-Grid_images2.png)

-## Display other Syncfusion controls in Grid columns
+## Display other Syncfusion controls in grid columns

-We can display the other Syncfusion controls using `Template` property of Grid columns and `TemplateRefresh` event of ejGrid control.
+We can display the other Syncfusion controls using the `Template` property of grid columns and `TemplateRefresh` event of ejGrid control.

 {% tabs %}